Knowledge of the Holocaust in Nazi Germany and German-occupied Europe: Knowledge of gas chambers

-Longreich purports that it was not widely known that Jews were exterminated using gas chambers.
+Longerich purports that it was not widely known that Jews were exterminated using gas chambers.
 Bankier purports that by 1943, gas as a killing method was widely discussed, although there were inaccuracies that gave rise to misconceptions of how the gassings were practiced.
 Reports and interviews only have vague and infrequent references to victims being gassed in cattle trucks of trains in tunnels.
 This information, if disseminated, was done so via foreign broadcasts and rumours from soldiers.
 Indictment of German individuals reveal that some of the public knew of the gas chambers, but were censored.
 In the Munich Special Court in 1943, a woman recalls discussing foreign broadcasts with her neighbour which outlined how Jewish women and children were segregated from the "Aryan" population, and then killed with gas.
 In 1944, also in the Munich Special Court, an Augsburg furniture removal man was indicted for having declared that the "Führer" was a mass-murderer who had Jews loaded into a wagon and exterminated by gas.